Become an AEW Facilitator

 One of the factors in creating rewarding experiences for our facilitators has been the use of co-facilitation.
 Each workshop is led by two undergraduate facilitators, who share in the tasks of preparing materials for the workshops, leading the workshop sessions, responding to student questions, and facilitating teamwork among their students.
 The co-facilitation model provides a safety net for first-timers, allowing them to try new techniques and get feedback from supportive peers.

 Nuts -n- Bolts

 - Facilitators must have at least a 3.0 GPA and a grade of B+ or higher in the course they would like to facilitate.

 - Workshops meet once a week for 2 hours.

-- Facilitators participate in training sessions at the outset of the term, and approximately every other week throughout the semester.
+- Facilitators participate in training sessions at the outset of the term, and approximately twice per month throughout the semester.